CHICAGO EXOTICS ANIMAL HOSPITAL

 Housing

 Provide the largest cage that space and budget will allow.
 Ferrets especially enjoy climbing in multilevel cages.
 When you are home, provide frequent supervised play outside the cage, as ferrets are very fond of chewing on plastic or soft rubber items, which if swallowed, can result in potentially lethal intestinal obstruction.
 In addition to providing adequate housing, a litter box should be provided.
 Since ferrets especially like to eliminate in corners, it is ideal to keep a litter box in every room that the ferret can access.
-Acceptable substrates for the litter box include paper products and regular, non-clumping cat litter.
-Clumping litters have a tendency to stick to the ferret’s nose and can cause respiratory distress.
+Acceptable substrates for the litter box include paper products such as recycled paper pellets.
+Clumping and clay litters have a tendency to stick to the ferret’s nose and can cause respiratory distress.
 Due to resins that may cause respiratory irritation, cedar or pine shavings should not be used for litter material.

 Elective Surgeries